 The Religious Education Coordinator, in collaboration with the teachers involve every student in participation in religious services through live music, movement activities, sign language, tangible props and scripted themes.
 We are proud to gather together as a prayerful, respectful and mutually supportive community.

 Pflaum Gospel Weeklies is the faith formation program used at St. Joseph Center.
-The levels used are: Seeds (Primary), Promise (Intermediate) and Good News (Secondary).
+The levels used are: Seeds (Primary,) Promise (Intermediate,) and Good News (Secondary.)
 Each student has an appropriate level consumable handbook entitled What the Church Believes and Teaches.

-In addition to cognitive differences many students present significant emotional, social and physical factors which contribute to making each child’s particular path through learning unique.
 Through varied conventional, technological, tactile-kinesthetic and experiential resources we provide a rich and stimulating educational environment.
 Taking advantage of the small student population, we share student learning styles, challenges and successes from year to year as students move from one teacher to another.

 Our curriculum covers the areas of language arts, mathematics, social studies, science, art and music.
 The essential skills related to literacy and mathematics receive major emphasis in terms of instructional time.
-In addition, the school has strong programs and activities related to perceptual motor development, self-help skills, social skills, communication, sensory integration, pre-vocation and adaptive physical education appropriate to the special needs of the student population.
+In addition, the school has strong programs and activities related to perceptual motor development, self-help skills, social skills, communication, sensory integration, pre-vocation and adaptive physical education appropriate to the special needs of the student.

-The learning experience is enriched by significant use of co-curricular activities such as field trips, community based instruction, networking with community organizations and bringing varied guest presenters into the school from the local community.
+The learning experience is enriched by significant use of co-curricular activities such as field trips, community-based instruction, networking with community organizations and bringing varied guest presenters into the school from the local community.

 Making use of a rich array of technological and multimedia resources, we motivate and reinforce learning and respond to student learning styles.
-Student work is reinforced with high levels of praise and social recognition by the whole school community, in displays throughout the building, and in communication materials, brochures and other publications made available to parents and the community.
+Student work is reinforced with high levels of praise and social recognition by the entire school community, in displays throughout the building, and in communication materials, brochures and other publications made available to parents and the community.